-For many animal lovers, Trebatoski says, fostering is like a “test drive” before they decide to adopt a pet.
-For prospective pet parents without much animal experience, it’s natural to want to get a feel for taking care of a pet before jumping into a commitment, he points out.
+For many animal lovers, fostering is like a “test drive” before they decide to adopt a pet.
+If you don't have much animal experience, it’s natural to want to get a feel for taking care of a pet before jumping into a commitment.
 Taking in a foster cat or dog offers the full pet parenthood experience—with an end in sight.

-In other cases, a person may be interested in adopting a specific animal, but they want to find out if that pet is a good fit for their home and lifestyle before they make it official.
-Shelters and rescues will often let prospective pet parents foster animals in advance of adopting them, Trebatoski says.
+In some cases, a person may be interested in adopting a specific animal, but they want to find out if that pet is a good fit for their home and lifestyle before they make it official.
+Shelters and rescues will often let prospective pet parents foster animals in advance of adopting them.
 The pets still get the benefit of living in a home environment while their parents decide if they’ve made a good match.

-Maybe it goes without saying, but of all the reasons people decide to foster pets, Hillman and Johnston say this is the most common one: “They deeply love animals and want to help them in any way, shape, or form they can.”
+Maybe it goes without saying, but of all the reasons people decide to foster pets, this is the most common one.
+Foster parents deeply love animals and want to help them in any way, shape, or form they can.
 What better reason could there be?

 Who Can Foster an Animal?

 In general, anyone willing to provide a loving, safe home for a pet can become an animal foster, says Samantha Shelton, CEO and founder of Furkids Animal Rescue & Shelters in Georgia.